toliaqat/xenon-wiki/QueryTaskService.md

 ## Continuous query tasks

-The CONTINUOUS option  creates a long running query  filter that process all updates to the local index.
-The query specification is compiled into an efficient query  filter that evaluates the document  updates, and the filter evaluates  to true,  the query  task is  PATCHed with  a document results reflecting  the self link (and  document if EXPAND is  set) that changed.
+A CONTINUOUS query is a long-running query which is updated with new query results over time.
+Under the covers, the query specification is compiled into a query filter against which all updates to the local document index are evaluated.
+When a document is updated which matches the query filter, the local query task is PATCHed to reflect the updated document.

+Continuous queries support normal query options such as EXPAND_CONTENT and COUNT.
+If EXPAND_CONTENT is specified, the continuous query is updated to contain the new state of the updated document; if COUNT is specified, the discrete results will contain the number of documents created, updated, and deleted since the creation of the continuous query.

-The  continuous  query  task  acts  as  a  node  wide  black  board,  or notification   service  allowing   clients   or   services  to   receive notifications  without having  to subscribe  to potentially  millions of discrete services
+Continuous queries can be used as a node-wide blackboard, allowing clients or services to receive notifications for a broad set of updates without subscribing to potentially millions of discrete services.

 ## A Basic, Top-level Query